AnomalRoil/bls12-381-fork/README.md

 ### High Speed BLS12-381 Implementation in Go

+This is a maintained fork of https://github.com/kilic/bls12-381 following the archival of that repo in December 2023.

+This notably has:
+- faster subgroup checks
+- more tests
+- uses a more recent Go version and tagged version

+PRs and issues are welcome.

 #### Pairing Instance

 A Group instance or a pairing engine instance _is not_ suitable for concurrent processing since an instance has its own preallocated memory for temporary variables.
 A new instance must be created for each thread.